rschristopher/ischristtrue.com/src/ancient-views/fall.md

 ## 3. Covenant with Israel

 The earth had been divided amongst the pagan gods, each with varying degrees of rebellion against God.

+!!! quote "Sirach 17:17"
+    Over every nation he appointed a ruler, but Israel is the Lord’s own portion.

 Yet the Lord of Spirits, the one true God, descended into the world to make a nation from His chosen people.

 !!! quote "Psalm 82"